This week we went along to Google campus for an insightful event on how entrepreneurs can do more business with China.

 The panel also mentioned that, due to high employment taxes in China, it was quite common for firms to pay people in cash.
 Alternately, many are paid a minimal amount of around 3000RMB as per their contract but then receive an off-the-record bonus in cash to make up their salary to acceptable levels.

-The panel were keen to emphasise that whilst such practices were quite common, it wasn’t advisable for overseas companies to engage in them.
+The panel were keen to emphasize that whilst such practices were quite common, it wasn’t advisable for overseas companies to engage in them.

 Foreign companies tend to be held to a higher standard than local ones, as companies such as GSK have found out to their cost (the pharmaceutical client was found guilty of paying bribes; a practice many consider to be widespread in Chinese healthcare).